Chirp compression: Non-linear chirps

 To ensure that a compressed pulse has low time sidelobes, its spectrum should be approximately bell-shaped.
 With linear chirp pulses this can be achieved by applying a window function either in the time domain or in the frequency domain, i.e. by amplitude modulating the chirp waveforms or by applying weighting to the compressed pulse spectra.
-In either case there is a mismatch loss of 1½dB, or more.
+In either case there is a mismatch loss of 1.5 dB, or more.

 An alternative way to obtain the required spectral shape is to use a non-linear frequency sweep in the chirp.
 In this case, to achieve the required spectral shape, the frequency sweep changes very rapidly at band edges and more slowly around band centre.
 Consider, as an example, the frequency versus time plot that achieves the Blackman-Harris windowing profile.
 When T×B =100, the spectrum of the compressed pulse and the compressed waveform are as shown.

 The required non-linear characteristic can be derived using the method of stationary phase.
 As this technique does not take account of the Fresnel ripples, these have to be dealt with in additional ways, as was the case with linear chirps.

 In order to achieve the required spectral shape for low time sidelobes, linear chirps require amplitude weighting and consequently incur a mismatch loss.
 Non-linear chirps, however, have the advantage that by achieving the spectral shaping directly, close-in sidelobe levels can be made low with negligible mismatch loss (typically less than 0.1 dB).
 Another benefit is that the far out sidelobes, due to Fresnel ripples on the spectrum, tend to be lower than for a linear chirp with the same T×B product (4 to 5 dB lower with large T×B).

 However, for chirps where the T×B product is low, the far-out sidelobe levels of the compressed pulse can still be disappointingly high, because of high amplitude Fresnel ripples on the spectrum.
 As with linear chirps, results can be improved by means of reciprocal ripple correction but, as previously, truncation of the compression waveform results in the appearance of gating sidelobes.